jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-5b.md

-+++
+---
+title: "Grains versus Silver in terms of the temporal aspect of value"
+date: 2020-01-23
+image: "/covers/wn.jpg"
-title=  "Grains versus Silver in terms of the temporal aspect of value" date=  2020-01-23 image=  "/covers/wn.jpg" description=  "At distant times, equal amounts of labour will be bought more nearly with equal amounts of wheat, the worker's subsistence, than with perhaps any other commodity" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-5a" linkbtext=  "Chapter 5a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-6a" linkftext=  "Chapter 6a" icon=  "/icons/smith.png"
+description: "At distant times, equal amounts of labour will be bought more nearly with equal amounts of wheat, the worker's subsistence, than with perhaps any other commodity"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="15" >}} At distant times, equal amounts of labour will be bought more nearly with equal amounts of wheat, the worker's subsistence, than with perhaps any other commodity.